314lipczuk/ODE_project_report/main.typ

   abstract: [
     A mechanistic model of MAPK/ERK signalling pathway was constructed using Ordniary Differential Equations and implemented into a pipeline for simulating and fitting parameters against experimental data.
-    Three experiments were compared, and despite solid single-experiment fits, the cross-validation TODO:...
+    Three experiments were compared, and despite solid single-experiment fits, the cross-validation shows significant problems with generalization of fitted parameters across experiments.
   ],
   bibliography: bibliography("refs.bib"),
   figure-index: (enabled: true),